ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ## Making First Types and Laying Things Out

-**Graphic assets** don't do much on their own, and in order to display them in game, we need to create **Types** with these assets.
+**Textures** don't do much on their own, and in order to display them in game, we need to create **Types** with these assets.
 Types are used to create **Copies**, and the latter are the things that you place inside **Rooms**, that interact with each other and respond to your inputs.

 Press the "Types" tab on top of the screen, and create a new Type for the player.
 After clicking the "Create" button, click on the big ghostly cat in the left column.
-It will show you all your graphic assets.
+It will show you all your textures.
 Press the card with your ship.
 It should now appear in the left column of the editor.

 Now, change the Type's name to `PlayerShip` so we won't need to remember these numbers while coding.

 ![](./images/tutSpaceShooter_06.png)

-Create Types for all the other graphic assets but the background image.
+Create Types for all the other textures but the background image.
 Background images don't move or interact with anything, and is often tiled, so it is not a Type.
 We will add it later in a **Room**.

 ![](./images/tutSpaceShooter_07.png)